Olivier Vandecasteele

-Olivier Vandecasteele is an experienced Belgian humanitarian aid worker who was arbitrarily arrested and taken state hostage in Iran on 24 February 2022.
-Following a sham trial, he was firstly sentenced to 28 years in December 2022, then sentenced to 40 years in prison and 74 lashes in January 2023.
-Vandecasteele was kept hostage "in unbearable conditions" in Iran for 456 days.
+Olivier Vandecasteele is a Belgian humanitarian aid worker who was arrested and taken state hostage in Iran on 24 February 2022.
+Following a trial, he was firstly sentenced to 28 years in December 2022, then sentenced to 40 years in prison and 74 lashes in January 2023.
+Victim of "Hostage Diplomacy", Vandecasteele was kept hostage "in unbearable conditions" in Iran for 456 days.
 He was released on 26 May 2023.
 His case is considered to be "a flagrant violation of international law" following the United Nations and Amnesty International.

 In 2024, he founded "Protect Humanitarians", an independent and neutral NGO which aims to advocate for a better protection of humanitarian aid workers around the world.

 Career

 Since at least 2004, Olivier Vandecasteele has worked for international humanitarian organisations, including Médecins du Monde and Norwegian Refugee Council (NRC).
 He has worked in India, Afghanistan, Morocco, Iran and Mali.
 In 2015, he became Country Director of NRC's Iran Operations where he was in charge of programs aimed to improve the living conditions of Afghan refugees (2 to 3 million).
 During the COVID-19 pandemic, together with his teams, he distributed widely humanitarian aid.

 In 2024, Olivier Vandecasteele founded the NGO "Protect Humanitarians" which aims to advocate for a better protection of humanitarian aid workers around the world.